SeisoLLC/easy_infra/docs/Technical Details/index.rst

 ==============

 ``easy_infra`` is a project which makes heavy use of generated code and composable container images. ``easy_infra.yml`` is the centralized configuration to instruct those generation and composition processes.
-It describes which version of software to use where, how to generate the very important ``/functions`` script (more on that in `/functions and functions.j2`_), which is what provides all of the hooking and capabilities.
+It describes which version of software to use, where, how to generate the very important ``/functions`` script (more on that in `/functions and functions.j2`_), which is what provides all of the hooking and capabilities.

 Here is a ficticious ``easy_infra.yml`` that concisely demonstrates the various features that are possible::